Skip to content

 2. Compression Format: Set to Disabled (Player Settings > Publishing Settings) for final builds.

-Here's an example setup for testing your cross-app wallet locally using express server.
+Here's an example setup for testing your global wallet locally using express server.
 Please note that in this example, the build output is in the build-output directory.
 Once your build is done, follow these steps:

-1. Create a Project Folder and Setup Files#
+1. Create a Project Folder and Setup Files

 Create a new folder for your server project and navigate to it: